What does an asset designer do?

-An Asset Designer (or Asset Artist) creates a vast array of elements that are typically used in video games.
+An asset designer (or asset artist) is a type of concept artist who creates a vast array of elements that are typically used in video games.
 This can include objects, props, weapons, vehicles, and natural elements such as trees and rocks.

 They design the movable and functional objects that facilitate gameplay.
 Depending on the role and size of the studio, this area can be both an audio and visual discipline of game development.